Fatima672-alt/Decodelabs-tasks/README.md

-data analysis of data set alongwith the charts
+Complete cleaning of data set as no duplicates were avaiable so no chnagings made for removal.